BULLYING AND HARASSMENT POLICY (GP 47)

 - Investigations which will form the basis for a decision by the Office of Student Support, Rights and Responsibilities (for student Respondents) or by the Respondent’s Supervisor (for employee Respondents) and the imposition of any corrective measures, including disciplinary sanctions.

-The Chief Safety Officer is responsible for aggregating data from various units, providing an annual report to the Board of Governors, and reporting on compliance to WorkSafeBC.
+The Chief Safety and Risk Officer is responsible for aggregating data from various units, providing an annual report to the Board of Governors, and reporting on compliance to WorkSafeBC.

 TABLE OF CONTENTS